Snoyark/MOKESetup/README.md

 # MOKESetup
-Python instructions for MOKE setup for use in labs
+Python instructions for MOKE (Magneto-optical Kerr Effect) setup for use in labs

 Instructions in Python to control a USB-3104 Voltage/Current output device to control a Kepco power supply.
 There are varying levels of complexity, with a simple text interface to a GUI.
 Not much range, obviously.